Xanadu (video game): Legacy

 The influence of Xanadu has been felt in many games developed by Falcom, and other development houses which have copied the look and feel.
-Ys featured a similar but quicker and more complex "bump" system for combat used in Ys I, Ys II and Ys IV, while some of the later Dragon Slayer games Romancia, Dragon Slayer IV and Sorcerian all had similar side-scrolling viewpoints.
-However, this bump system did not start with Xanadu, but with its predecessor, the original Dragon Slayer.
+Ys featured a similar but quicker and more complex "bump" system for combat used in Ys I, II and IV, while some of the later Dragon Slayer games Romancia, Dragon Slayer IV and Sorcerian all had similar side-scrolling viewpoints.
+This bump system did not start with Xanadu, but with its predecessor, the original Dragon Slayer.
 Several smaller companies copied the "bump" system, mostly in obscure PC-8801 titles.

 The game's influence also extended beyond action RPGs, with the way the game reworked the entire game system considered an influence on Final Fantasy, which would do the same for each of its installments, as its developer Square was previously the publisher for the MSX version of the original Dragon Slayer.
-Xanadu is also like "Zelda 2", due to being an "RPG turned on its side" that allowed players to run, jump, collect, and explore.
+Xanadu is also like Zelda II: The Adventure of Link, due to being an "RPG turned on its side" that allowed players to run, jump, collect, and explore.

 The game spawned the Xanadu series.
 It has a large set of follow-ups, despite itself being technically a sequel to Dragon Slayer.
 Beside Faxanadu, these include the action role-playing games The Legend of Xanadu (風の伝説ザナドゥ, Kaze no Densetsu Xanadu) and its sequel The Legend of Xanadu II, released in 1994 and 1995 respectively for the PC Engine CD, as well as Xanadu Next, released in 2005 for the Nokia N-Gage and Microsoft Windows, and Tokyo Xanadu, released in 2015 for the PlayStation Vita and re-released in 2016 as an enhanced version titled Tokyo Xanadu eX+ for the PlayStation 4 and Microsoft Windows.